 In Order to Be Happy

-To start our series, Jeffrey Rosen and scholar Robbie George trace how the meaning of the pursuit of happiness is changed.
-Then Ken Burns shows how, even as he has spent his entire life trying to figure out the United States.
-Malley's self-reflection has given him new perspectives on what the founders faced 250 years ago.
+To start our series, Jeffrey Rosen and scholar Robert P. George, the McCormick Professor of Jurisprudence and director of the James Madison Program in American Ideals and Institutions at Princeton University, trace how the meaning of pursuit of happiness has changed.
+Then, American filmmaker Ken Burns shares how — even as he has spent his “entire life trying to figure out the United States” — daily self-reflection has given him new perspectives on what the founders faced 250 years ago.

 Credits